 Section 1.
-To facilitate communication between the Parties, joint Labor-Management Committees may be established at the Agency level by mutual agreement of the Union and the Agency Administrator and the Department of Administrative Services.
+To facilitate communication between the Parties, the Parties will establish an Agency level joint Labor-Management Committees at each SEIU represented Agency when requested by the Union.
+An Agency and the Union may mutually agree to establish joint subcommittees.
 The Committees shall take steps to ensure consistency with the Collective Bargaining Agreement.